xv1-ctrl/dcd/README.md

 ## dcd.py - decoding base, binary, hex, etc from the terminal

+> This is a work in progress
+> Some features (such as .txt file input) are not fully implemented yet

 #### Installation
 - `git clone https://github.com/pwnedbyisa/dcd.git`
 - cd into `dcd` directory